rahulkumarborah/tejasupmanyu.dev/src/pages/understanding-use-effect/index.md

 Being honest about dependencies is quite simple if you follow these two conventions -

 - Include all the values inside the component that are used inside the effect.

+  OR

-- OR, Change the effect code, so that you don't need to specify dependency anymore.
+- Change the effect code, so that you don't need to specify dependency anymore.

-Our mental model of hooks generated by our usage of classes sways us against considering functions as part of data flow and hence a dependency to an effect, which is not true.
+The mental model of hooks generated by our usage of classes sways us against considering functions as part of data flow and hence a dependency to an effect, which is not true.
 In reality, Classes obstruct us from considering functions as part of the data flow and that can be understood better by this example -

 ```jsx
 class Parent extends Component {